blockfeed/sshfsman/README.md

 sshfsman is a command-line utility for managing sshfs mounts.

-It is designed for workflows that require repeatable mounts and explicit handling of connection parameters that may change over time.
+It is intended for workflows where remote filesystems are mounted repeatedly, connection parameters may change over time, and mounts must be created and removed in a predictable way.

 ---

-## SYNOPSIS
+## Usage

     sshfsman <command> [options]

+Run any command with `--help` to see detailed usage and examples.

 ---

-## DESCRIPTION
+## Common commands

-sshfsman manages sshfs mounts under a single mount root (default: /mnt/sshfs) and provides a shortcut mechanism for recreating mounts in a consistent way.

-It is intended for environments where:

-- The same remote filesystems are mounted repeatedly
-- Host addressing is not static
-- Mount behavior must be explicit and reproducible
-- Cleanup must be safe and predictable
+Mount a configured shortcut:

+    sshfsman mount phone

+Mount the same shortcut using a different address within the configured subnet:

+    sshfsman mount phone 138

+Create or update a shortcut:

+    sshfsman create-shortcut phone --remote user@192.0.2.10:/path

+Unmount all sshfs mounts under the configured mount root:

+    sshfsman unmount-all

 ---

-## REQUIREMENTS
+## Description

-- Linux
-- sshfs
-- fuse3
-- findmnt (util-linux)
+sshfsman manages sshfs mounts under a single mount root (default: /mnt/sshfs).
+Shortcut definitions allow the exact sshfs invocation to be stored and reused.

+The tool is designed to avoid implicit behavior.
+All mounts are created explicitly, detected reliably, and removed safely.

 ---

-## INSTALLATION
+## Installation

-### Using pipx
+sshfsman is typically installed using pipx.

     pipx install .